mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

         --pretrained_model_path {path to pretrained checkpoint file}
     ```

-    Take fine-tuning SD1.5 on Pokemon dataset as an example:
+    Take fine-tuning SD1.5 on the Pokemon dataset as an example:

     ```shell
     python train_text_to_image.py \